xumengwei/EdgeWorkloadsTraces/README.md

 ## Dataset description

-This dataset contains the workloads traces (CPU, bandwidth) at virtual machine (VM) granularity from a large-scale edge cloud platform in China.
+This dataset contains the workloads traces (CPU, memory, storage, bandwidth) at virtual machine (VM) granularity from a large-scale edge cloud platform in China.

 ## Data format

+## Data sample

 ## Statement